 Shakur is promoted by Top Rank Inc. and Antonio Leonard Productions.

-He fought four times in his first eight months as a pro.
+He fought six times in his first year as a pro.

 In earlier interviews, Shakur said, “I’ve been training in Alexandria, Virginia, since I was 17.
 I train at the Alexandria Boxing Club here, but Newark is my home town – that’s where I was born and raised.
 That’s my city.